rgbkrk/atom-python/README.md

 Just a simple way to run selected Python code from Atom.

-This is a Work in Progress at the moment as I'm learning Atom, Coffescript and node.
+This is a Work in Progress at the moment.

+## TODO

+* Design a clean way to show output
+* Add tests
+* Extract this into a script package?